-This modification is prepared by adding glycerol, a cryoprotective agent.
-The red cells are then frozen at or below -65°C. Frozen red cells may be stored for up to 10 years and for longer intervals if there is a particular need for specific units.
+Glycerol is added to red cells as a cryoprotective agent.
+The red cells are then frozen at or below -65°C. Frozen red cells may be stored for up to 10 years or sometimes longer if there is a particular need for specific units.

 When should I use this modification?

-These are for patients with rare red cell phenotypes or multiple red cell antibodies or for autologous collections where liquid-preserved blood cannot meet the patient’s demands.
+For patients with rare red cell phenotypes or who have multiple red cell antibodies or for autologous collections where liquid-preserved blood cannot meet the patient’s demands.